The qualifying group stage ended on Wednesday: see who went through.

 28 January: Moldova 3-1 Greece

-Group 4: Bosnia and Herzegovina (qualified), Serbia, Romania, North Macedonia
+Group 4: Bosnia and Herzegovina (qualified), Serbia (play-off), Romania, North Macedonia

-- Bosnia and Herzegovina have qualified for their first major futsal tournament after beating Romania to confirm themselves as group winners.
+- Bosnia and Herzegovina qualified as group winners.

 9 April: Serbia 4-4 Romania